List of book-burning incidents: Samanid dynasty library (by Turks)

+Library of Ray (by Ghaznavids)

+In 1029, the Sunni Ghaznavid ruler Mahmud, during the sack of Ray, destroyed a large part of the collection of its Buyyid owners as he considered the books, many of them Shiite, heretical.
+The surviving books were then taken to Mahmud's capital of Ghazni.

 Competing prayer books (at Toledo)

 After the conquest of Toledo, Spain (1085) by the king of Castile, whether Iberian Christians should follow the foreign Roman rite or the traditional Mozarabic rite became a subject of dispute.
 After other ordeals, the dispute was submitted to the trial by fire: One book for each rite was thrown into a fire.
 The Toledan book was little damaged after the Roman one was consumed.
 Henry Jenner comments in the Catholic Encyclopedia: "No one who has seen a Mozarabic manuscript with its extraordinarily solid vellum, will adopt any hypothesis of Divine Interposition here."

+Almohad and Almoravid Al-Andalus

+In 1109, the masterwork of al-Ghazālī, Iḥ yā’ `Ulūm al-Dīn (The Revival of the Religious Sciences), was burned on command of the Almoravid amir Ali ibn Yusuf in the courtyard of the Great Mosque of Cordoba in front of the assembled notables.
+Al-Ghazālī books were burned again in 1143 in the context of the rising threat of the Almoravids in the Maghrib Under Almohad caliph Abu Yaqub Yusuf the study of philosophy was forbidden, philosophy books burned, and the famous philosopher Averroes was banished to Lucena.

 Abelard forced to burn his own book (at Soissons)

 The provincial synod held at Soissons (in France) in 1121 condemned the teachings of the famous theologian Peter Abelard as heresy; he was forced to burn his own book before being shut up inside the convent of St. Medard at Soissons.

-The writings of Arnold of Brescia (in France and Rome)
+Writings of Arnold of Brescia (in France and Rome)

-The rebellious monk Arnold of Brescia – Abelard's pupil and colleague – refused to abjure his views after they were condemned at the Synod of Sens in 1141, and went on to lead the Commune of Rome in direct opposition to the Pope, until he was executed in 1155.

-The Church ordered the burning of all his writings; this was done so thoroughly than none of them survives and it is unknown even what they were – except for what can be inferred from polemics against him.
-Nevertheless, though no written word of Arnold's has survived, his teachings on apostolic poverty retained their influence after his death, among "Arnoldists" and more widely among Waldensians and the Spiritual Franciscans.
+Arnold of Brescia spoke out against several of the actions taken by the Church of Rome, specifically related to the Church's wealth.
+He was condemned at the Synod of Sens in 1141, and went on to lead the Commune of Rome in direct opposition to the Pope.
+The Church ordered all of his writings to be burned, which was done in such a through manner that the only evidence showing he wrote anything is the order for its destruction.
+Arnold was eventually arrested and hung in 1155, his body was then burned.
+Nevertheless, Arnold's teachings and beliefs on apostolic poverty retained their influence after his death among "Arnoldists" and more widely among Waldensians and the Spiritual Franciscans.